Dionysus God of Wine & Ecstasy | Key Facts, Symbols and Myths

 Roman mosaic depicting Dionysus turning pirates into dolphins, 2nd century AD.
 Currently housed in the Bardo National Museum, Tunis, Tunisia.

-Core mythological narratives
+Core mythological narratives of Dionysus

 Dionysus had what various authors call different incarnations or manifestations of Dionysus.